with Erik Hougen

 with Karen Lederer

-This comprehensive workshop will introduce you to one of the most liberating forms of printmaking, with an emphasis on experimentation and creativity.
-You will create innovative, colorful, one-of-a-kind prints using drawing, painting and collage.
-Explore color mixing, brushwork, image transfer, ghost images, stencils and unique tools.
-We will achieve a brilliant and rich palette with the most advanced waterbased non-toxic materials, and create highly developed monotypes.
+This comprehensive workshop will teach you how to introduce pochoir, a stenciling technique with gouache, into one of the most liberating forms of printmaking, with an emphasis on experimentation and creativity.
+You will create innovative, colorful, one-of-a-kind prints using drawing, painting and stenciling.
+Explore color mixing, brushwork, ghost images, stencils and unique tools.
+Learn to prepare brushes and cut stencils.
+We will achieve a brilliant and rich palette with the most advanced waterbased non-toxic materials, and create highly developed monotypes and pochoir prints.

 Karen Lederer is an accomplished New York artist and educator and a former Keyholder artist in residence.
 Exhibitions include Driscoll Babcock Gallery, IPCNY, RISD Museum, Field Projects, and many others. karenlederer.com